EldoranCodes/EldoranCodes/README.md

-# 👋 Hi, I’m Leonar
+# 👋 Hi, I’m Leonard
 _A brave code-warrior venturing through the realms of Java_

 ## 🌱 Current Quest